 The first certain mention of the present ruins called Huntington castle occurs in July 1228 when King Henry III (1216-72) ordered the castle seized for the Crown on the death of Reginald Braose.
 Reginald had been lord of Kington where the castle had been destroyed in 1216.
 It can be seen from the subsequent history of Kington barony that although Kington was still head of the barony, Huntington was now the fortress of the lordship.
 This change of castle obviously occurred between August 1216 and July 1228.
 As Reginald Braose was looting oak for his building operations between 1217 and 1224 it seems quite obvious when the new Huntington castle was built.

 Huntington castle was obviously defensible in July 1228 and was again taken under royal control in October 1228 when its new lord, William Braose, was captured by Prince Llywelyn Fawr in the mountains of the commote of Ceri.
 The castle was again taken over by the Crown when William, who had since his capture established friendly relations with Llywelyn, was captured in a compromising position in Princess Joan's bedchamber at Llywelyn's court!
 Apparently William had been plotting with Llywelyn's wife to assassinate the prince and seize the principality of Wales for himself.
 Although William appears to have been the first 'Norman' to have such a plan he was not the last!
 Llywelyn was allegedly warned of the plot by Earl Hubert Burgh the leader of the English government, who had a personal grudge against the Braose family.
 In his outrage Llywelyn had Braose tried by a jury of his barons where he was found guilty of adultery with the prince's wife, and therefore treason.
-William was taken to a tree at Llywelyn's manor of Crogen near Bala, and there hung by the neck until dead.
+William was then castrated and hung by the neck until dead.
 Apparently many of the Braose family enemies came to see the doleful end of the last Braose lord of Brecon and Huntington castle.

 In the meantime the barony of Kington with Huntington castle passed to the Bohuns as part of their share of the Braose inheritance.
 In 1231 and 1233-34 Prince Llywelyn invaded the lordship and did much damage, though Huntington seems to have remained just beyond his reach.
 After the death of Llywelyn in April 1240, his son Prince Dafydd invaded the lordship and in 1244 defeated the armies of Ralph Mortimer and Humphrey Bohun in his attempt to regain the land and castles.
 Although Dafydd won his battles in the Middle March, he failed to take Huntington castle and the question of its ownership between Mortimer and Bohun was brought to an abrupt end in 1246 by the deaths of Prince Dafydd and Ralph Mortimer.
 Dafydd had no children, but Ralph was succeeded by his under-age son, Roger, the grandson of Prince Llywelyn Fawr.